D-Zhuravlyov/recruitment-web-app/README.md

 # recruitment-web-app
 Web application for CRUD operations on "Candidate" entities.
-Uses REST api, Mybatis, MySQL DB, Spring MVC Main page is the list of all candidates from DB.
+Uses REST api, Mybatis, MySQL DB, Spring MVC.

+Main page is the list of all candidates from DB.
 List can be sorted ASC and DESC by First/Last name, Date of adding candidate to database.
 Every candidate has list of contacts and skills.